autosome-ru/ADASTRA-pipeline/README.md

 scipy>=1.5.1 <br>
 statsmodels>=0.11.1 <br>

-## Reqired files
+## Required files
-To run the pipeline successfully one must ensure that following files and directories are created in advance and fill absolute path for each file in the CONFIGS/config.cfg file.
+To run the pipeline successfully one must ensure that following files and directories are created in advance and fill absolute path for each file in the scripts/Configs/config.cfg file.
 ### Directories
 - alignments_path = "/home/user/Alignments/"
 The directory with .bam files of experiment and control alignments.
 Should contain 2 subfolders: CTRL/ and EXP/, EXP/ dir should additionaly contain a subfolder for every TF (e.g. EXP/CTCF_HUMAN).
 Each TF directory and the CTRL/ directory should contain a subdir for every experiment with this TF (e.g. EXP/CTCF_HUMAN/EXP002547/), every one of which should contain exactly one .bam file.